The Medical Research Council (MRC) is committed to funding the best quality medical research, which is relevant to and benefits the whole of society.

 MRC is committed to helping the research community embed consideration of diversity into their research design.

-MRC would like to get your views to understand how best to implement these changes, and what support researchers and research support teams might need in order to meet the new expectations.
+In April 2022, MRC asked for your views on how best to implement these changes, and what support researchers and research teams might need in order to meet the new expectations.

 How we developed this requirement

-These changes are based on the recommendations of a recently convened working group of experts in biomedical research, statistics and experimental design.
+These changes were based on the recommendations of a working group of experts in biomedical research, statistics and experimental design.

 Alongside advice from the expert working group, MRC carried out a survey of the research community in 2021.